"An encounter that continues to support my acting career" Actor Takashi Nagayama

 Takashi Nagayama

-Nagayama, a 43-year-old from Sagamihara City who continues to be active in film and on stage, is a mid-career actor with 24 years of experience.
+Nagayama, a 43-year-old from Sagamihara City, continues to be active in film and on stage, and is a mid-career actor with 24 years of experience.

-In recent years, he has been active on the front lines of stage productions, such as Fuji TV's "My Favorite Prince" and the NHK historical drama "Seiten wo Tsuke", but he says that it hasn't all been smooth sailing up to this point.
-Despite suffering, conflict, and situations that don't go as planned, he has been able to continue working as an actor, perhaps due to his humanity, which allows him to cherish and nurture the various encounters that come his way.
+In recent years, he has been active on the front lines of stage productions, appearing in Fuji TV's "My Oshi no Oujisama" and the NHK Taiga drama "Seiten wo Tsuke," but it hasn't all been smooth sailing up to this point.
+Despite suffering, conflict, and situations that didn't go as planned, the reason he has been able to continue working as an actor may be due to his character, which allows him to cherish and nurture the various encounters that come his way.

 -Why did you become an actor?